litmuschaos/litmus-go/experiments/generic/pod-io-stress/README.md

 <th> Documentation Link </th>
 </tr>
 <tr>
- <td> Pod Memory Hog </td>
+ <td> Pod IO Stress </td>
- <td> This experiment causes Memory resource consumption on specified application containers by using dd command which will used to consume memory of the application container for certain duration of time.
-It can test the application's resilience to potential slowness/unavailability of some replicas due to high Memory load.</td>
+ <td>This experiment causes disk stress on the application pod.
+The experiment aims to verify the resiliency of applications that share this disk resource for ephemeral or persistent storage purposes.</td>
- <td>  <a href="https://docs.litmuschaos.io/docs/pod-memory-hog/"> Here </a> </td>
+ <td>  <a href="https://docs.litmuschaos.io/docs/pod-io-stress/"> Here </a> </td>
  </tr>
  </table>